McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 {: .output}
 This is a large tree!
 We will have a hard time plotting it.

-Try to extract a subtree for the genus _Canis_.
+Now, let's extract a subtree for the genus _Canis_.
 It should be way smaller!

 ~~~